-Let λ_j be the throughput of connection j through its sender node s(j) in the random polling model shown in Figure 11.
-Thus λ_j the average number of packets of connection j that pass through the node s(j) per packet served in the polling model.
+Let λ_j be the throughput of connection j through its sender node s(j) in the random polling model shown in Fig. 11.
+Thus, λ_i the average number of packets of connection j that pass through the node s(j) per packet served in the polling model.

-Theorem 8.1: If at each success instant one of the nodes is polled with equal probability (i.e., we have the model in Figure 11) then $h{s(j),j} = \lambda_j n$.
+Theorem 8.1: If at each success instant one of the nodes is polled with equal probability (i.e., we have the model in Fig. 11), then $h{s(j),j} = \lambda_j n$.

-Proof: Let $\pi{s(j),j}$ denote the fraction of packet services in the model of Figure 11 during which the HOL position at node s(j) is occupied by a data packet of connection j.
-Since the mean time that a packet spends in the HOL position is n, by Little's Theorem we have
+Proof: Let $\pi{s(j),j}$ denote the fraction of packet services in the model of Fig. 11 during which the HOL position at node s(j)is occupied by a data packet of connection j.
+Since the mean time that a packet spends in the HOL position is n, by Little's Theorem we have $\pi{s(j),j} = \lambda_j n$.
+Owing to random polling, the HOL position at node s(j) is observed by a Bernoulli process with probability of "success" equal to 1/n.
+Hence, by the result that Bernoulli "arrivals" see time averages, we can conclude that $\begin{array}{c} h{s(j),j} = \pi{s(j),j} = \lambda_j n. \\ \textit{Remarks 8.2:} \end{array}$

-$$\pi{s(j),j} = \lambda_j n$$

-Owing to random polling, the HOL position at node s(j) is observed by a Bernoulli process with probability of "success" equal to $\frac{1}{n}$.
-Hence by the result that Bernoulli "arrivals" see time averages, we can conclude that

-$$h{s(j),j} = \pi{s(j),j} = \lambda_j n$$

-Remarks 8.2: 1) If the throughput of ACKs for connection j through its receiver node r(j) is $\lambda_j^{(ack)}$ then by the same argument as in Theorem 8.1 it follows that $h{s(j),j}^{(ack)} = \lambda_j^{(ack)} n$.

-2) We note that the hypothesis of the Theorem 8.1 that "at each success instant one of the nodes is polled with equal probability" requires the saturation assumption, i.e., Assumption A5, to hold.
+- 1) If the throughput of ACKs for connection j through its receiver node r(j) is $\lambda_j^{(ack)}$, then, by the same argument as in Theorem 8.1, it follows that $h{s(j),j}^{(ack)} = \lambda_j^{(ack)} n$.
+2) We note that the hypothesis of the Theorem 8.1 that "at - each success instant one of the nodes is polled with equal probability" requires the saturation assumption, i.e., Assumption A5, to hold.
 There are TCP connection configurations for which this assumption will not hold.
-For example consider a single TCP connection from Node 1 to Node 2.
-The TCP
+For example, consider a single TCP connection from Node 1 to Node 2.
+The TCP receiver uses a delayed ACK threshold of 2; i.e., it returns one ACK for two received data packets.
+Clearly, over a large number of packets transmitted, we cannot say that about half will come from Node 1 and the other half from Node 2.
+In this case, the receiver node will tend to empty out and the saturation assumption will not apply.
+On the other hand, if Node 2 was also sending to Node 1, then our analysis will apply.

 Fig. 12.
-Plot of aggregate TCP controlled file transfer throughput vs. number of simultaneous transfers over an IEEE 802.11b network.
-Results obtained from the approximate analysis in the paper and from ns2 simulations are shown.
-We show 95% confidence intervals around the simulation results.
-In the ns2 simulation the IEEE 802.11 parameters are used; the data rate is 11 Mbps and the control rate (used to send RTS, CTS and ACK) is 2 Mbps.
+Plot of aggregate TCP-controlled file transfer throughput versus number of simultaneous transfers over an IEEE 802.11b network.
+Results obtained from the approximate analysis, and from ns2 simulations are shown, with 95% confidence intervals.
+In the simulation the IEEE 802.11 parameters are used, with data rate: 11 Mb/s, control rate: 2 Mb/s.